Scaling behaviour of charged particles generated in Xe$-$Xe collisions at $\sqrt{s_{\rm{NN}}}$ = 5.44 TeV using the AMPT model: Observations and Results

 \section{Observations and Results}

 The charged particle multiplicity distributions obtained from Xe--Xe collisions at $\sqrtSnn$ using the SM mode of AMPT model are investigated using the normalized factorial moments ($F_{\rm{q}}$).
 Around half a million minimum bias events are generated.
-Of these around $3\times10^5$ central events having impact parameter $b \leq 3.5$~fm are analysed to study scaling behaviour of the NFM as discussed in the above section.
+Of these around $3\times10^5$ central events having impact parameter $b \leq 3.5$ \textit{fm} are analysed to study scaling behaviour of the NFM as discussed in the above section.
 The charged particles (protons, pions, and kaons) generated in the two-dimensional angular phase space with $|\eta| \leq 0.8$ and full azimuthal angle in the soft transverse momentum region are studied to investigate their two dimensional intermittency and fractal behaviour.
-Two sets of $p_{\rm{T}}$ bins: narrow $p_{\rm{T}}$ bins of width $\Delta p_{\rm{T}}$~=~0.2 ($0.4 \leq p_{\rm{T}} \leq 0.6$ GeV/c and $0.6 \leq p_{\rm{T}} \leq 0.8$ GeV/c) and a few wide $p_{\rm{T}}$ bins ($0.4 \leq p_{\rm{T}} \leq 1.0$ GeV/c, $0.6 \leq p_{\rm{T}} \leq 1.0$ GeV/c, $0.4 \leq p_{\rm{T}} \leq 2.0$ GeV/c and $0.6 \leq p_{\rm{T}} \leq 2.0$ GeV/c) are considered.
+Two sets of $p_{\rm{T}}$ bins: narrow $p_{\rm{T}}$ bins of width $\Delta p_{\rm{T}}$~=~0.2 ($0.4 \leq p_{\rm{T}} \leq 0.6$ GeV/c and $0.6 \leq p_{\rm{T}} \leq 0.8$ GeV/c) and a few wider $p_{\rm{T}}$ bins ($0.4 \leq p_{\rm{T}} \leq 1.0$ GeV/c, $0.6 \leq p_{\rm{T}} \leq 1.0$ GeV/c, $0.4 \leq p_{\rm{T}} \leq 2.0$ GeV/c and $0.6 \leq p_{\rm{T}} \leq 2.0$ GeV/c) are considered.
 The charged particles within the kinematic acceptance region are mapped onto $M^{\rm{2}}$ cells in the two dimensional phase space that is partitioned with $M$ bins along each dimension. $M$ takes value from a minimum of 4 to a maximum value of 80.
-The maximum number of bins along each dimension depends on the charged particle density and in experimental study also on the detector resolution.
-The number of particles that fall in a cell that is, the bin multiplicity depends on the dynamics of particle generation.
-For the charged particles in different $p_{\rm{T}}$ intervals the average bin multiplicity over all events, as function of the number of bins $M^{\rm{2}}$, is shown in Fig.~\ref{fig:figure1a}.
-The bin-multiplicity per bin $\langle n_m\rangle$ is observed to decrease with increasing M. For a given M, the average bin content is less in the small $p_T$ intervals with $\Delta p_\text{T}$ = 0.2 than in the wide $p_{\rm{T}}$ bins.
+The maximum number of bins along each dimension depends on the charged particle density and in case of experimental study it also depends on the detector resolution.
+The number of particles that fall in a cell that is, bin multiplicity depends on the dynamics of particle generation.
+For the charged particles in different $p_{\rm{T}}$ intervals the average bin multiplicity over all events, as a function of the number of bins $M^{\rm{2}}$, is shown in Fig.~\ref{fig:figure1a}.
+The average bin-multiplicity per bin, $\langle n_m\rangle$, is observed to decrease with increasing M, which is a trivial consequence of subdividing the phase space into a larger number of bins.
+For a given M, the average bin content is less in the small $p_T$ intervals with $\Delta p_\text{T}$ = 0.2 compared to wider $p_{\rm{T}}$ bins, reflecting the reduced particle yield in a smaller $p_{\rm{T}}$ range.
+Although these features are expected and do not carry independent physical significance, the figure is presented to illustrate the basic behaviour of the data and to serve as a reference for the subsequent analysis.